 Best Fortnite settings for Arc B580

-Recommended at 1440p: expect 103–161 FPS after applying the playbook below.
+Recommended at 1440p: expect 144–184 FPS after applying the playbook below.
+Range derived from published benchmark measurements for this game.
 Arc B580 pairs cleanly with Fortnite — no single component is the wall.

 Your Arc B580 and Fortnite are paired well — neither is the runaway bottleneck.
 The biggest FPS gains come from a balanced cut: drop a couple of expensive effects (shadows, volumetrics) without touching what makes the game look like Fortnite.